|M1||Planning, Handover and Deployment|

 Staging Scripts (TF-M ID7, TF-A ID7)

-- Ability to specify at run time that a CI job should keep all artefacts indefinitely.
-(TF-A ID22)
+Ability to specify at run time that a CI job should keep all artifacts indefinitely.
+(TF-A ID22 LSS-1485)

 |M3 & M4||TF-A Tests|